rubycut/hugo2wordpress/README.md

 # Introduction

 I decided to move my website from hugo to wordpress.
 Converting 300 articles manually was not much fun, I didn't find any tool which would be able to do .
-So, I wrote my own.
+So, I write my own.

 Enter hugo2wordpress